After all, there is no such thing as a “perfect” marriage.

 Now that you feel the need and the urge to work on your marriage, then one of the questions you want to ask is how to save a failing marriage, right?
 When is a relationship worth saving?

-In fact, the options are many.
-If you don’t want to save it, the excuses are plenty.
+There are many options.
+If you don’t want to save it, there are plenty of excuses.

 Without it, one can immediately be consumed with hate and the wrong idea that divorce is always the answer – it’s not.